-A special collections room houses one of the finest research holdings of Adlerian psychology materials in the world, as well as our theses, dissertations, internal publications, and archives that document the institution's unique history.
+The library houses one of the finest research holdings of Adlerian psychology materials in the world, as well as our theses, dissertations, internal publications, and archives that document the institution's unique history.
 This rich collection preserves the collective memory of Alfred Adler's teachings through a wide variety of materials by and about its central figures.

-The library can be contacted by telephone: (312)-261-4070; by e-mail: library_resource@adler.edu; or by fax: (312) 201-8756.
+The library can be contacted by telephone: (312) 261-4070; by e-mail: library@adler.edu; or by fax: (312) 201-8756.